 If your barn is full, you have a waiting list, or you simply have a desire to expand, it is possible.
 There can be significant costs associated with expansion, so first discuss your plans with your financial advisor or CPA.

-Your motivation for expansion may include a desire for diversification to include other disciplines or as a response to clients’ requests for additional services.
+Your motivation for expansion might include a desire for diversification to include other disciplines or as a response to clients’ requests for additional services.
 Maybe you’ve noticed the equestrian community in your area is growing due to external market conditions.

 In any of those scenarios, don’t forget to consider the impact of each additional horse on the facility as a whole.
 “Will your feed and hay supplier be able to supply the increase?”
 Paxton questioned.
-A second supplier may be required to account for more horses.
+A second supplier might be required to account for more horses.

 Additionally, will you need more paddocks or arenas to accommodate more riders and horses?
 If plans do not include construction of new spaces, operating hours might need to be expanded and/or a schedule might be needed to ensure riders receive ample time in the arenas or covered pens.